Originate/exosphere/tutorial/part_2/part_2a/08_todo_service.md

 The __setup__ block describes how to make this service runnable.
 The __startup__ block describes how to boot it up, and determine whether the service is running and ready to accept traffic.
-In this case it is told to wait for the console output "online at port".
+In this case it is told to wait for "online at port" as the console output.
 The __messages__ block defines all the messages sent and received by this service.
 This services provides a simple CRUD interface, i.e. allows to created, read, update, and delete todo items.